TheHunter896/rover_repo/readme.txt

 complex_app.js <-- This is the game with obstacles app.js <-- This is the game with the two modes in the same doc html_rover_game.html <-- Basic interface to start the game

+This is my second game ever made with javascript the first being the blackjack which is also in my profile :)

+Happy coding :D